tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 kubectl config set-context --current --namespace=components
 ```

 Install the component using Helm, we call the release name `r1` .
-Ensure the release name is not in conflict with release name already assigned to other components in the open digital lab:
+Ensure the release name is not in conflict with release name already assigned to other components in the your Canvas:

 ```sh
 helm install r1 productinventory/